 Curry Cauliflower Pickles & Love of salty crunch

 I love me plenty of good pickles.
 Anyone else here in the pickle-loving camp?
 Please chime in because I’d love to know that there are other obsessive picklers out there.
 When I eat something off the grill, bbq or a sandwich, I crave a fresh and salty crunch.
 If the pickles have some extra spice, unique flair or flavor, then I’m double happy!
 Yes, admittedly I’m addicted to pickles and if you crack open a new jar of fresh homemade pickles, I’ll devour the whole jar in one sitting.
+These curry cauliflower pickles are definitely too easy for me to eat.

 At the lunch, we served up our homemade trio of pickles: spicy korean kim chi, crisp celery and curry cauliflower.
 All three pickles were a hit and each jar had their dedicated fans.
 But the pickled curry cauliflower was a major hit and so many people, including Lori, asked for the recipe.
 Lori was the one who was always on top of reminding me to share the recipe.
 That’s why this recipe is for Lori.